Actions & Inputs

 Invalid focus

-Text Fields in an invalid focus state changes style when the inputted entry doesn’t conform to a specific condition or format, while focused.
+The text field changes style when the inputted entry doesn’t conform to a specific condition or format, while focused.

 Invalid hover

-Text Fields in an invalid hover state changes style when the inputted entry doesn’t conform to a specific condition or format, while hovering.
+The text field changes style when the inputted entry doesn’t conform to a specific condition or format, while hovering.

 Disabled